 Completing the comprehensive family evaluation will give the court a clearer picture of your family’s dynamics.
 After reviewing the results of this in-depth evaluation, the judge can make an informed decision regarding parenting decisions.

 If there are potential threats to your child’s safety or specific issues that need to be investigated, the court may request a focused assessment.
-A focused assessment is tailored to be a cost-effective way to answer a specific and limited number of issues.
+A focused assessment is tailored to be a more cost-effective way to answer a specific and limited number of issues.
 Psychological testing may or may not be performed.
 Issues that often prompt a focused assessment include parental fitness, substance abuse, mental health, domestic violence, claims of parental alienation, children’s educational needs, or child abuse or neglect.

 Some parents worry that issues with mental illness may bias the court against them, but that is not always the case.
 Under most circumstances, the court finds that children will benefit from spending significant time with both parents, regardless of one parent’s mental illness.